Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sunnybank Hills has 62 active public transport stops, all of which are bus stops.
 These stops are served by 23 different routes that together facilitate 3000 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located 222 meters from the nearest stop.
+The overall accessibility to these transport services is rated as good, with residents on average being located just 222 meters from the nearest stop.

-On average, there are 428 trips per day across all routes, which equates to approximately 48 weekly trips per individual stop.
+Across all routes, there are an average of 428 trips per day, which equates to approximately 48 weekly trips per individual stop.

 Frequently Asked Questions - Transport